moonlightkim/loadtest-with-jmeter/README.md

     - Open `loadTestReceiveByIDWithDynamicData.jmx` for the **full test scenario** just like in Locust project.
     - In `loadTestReceiveByIDWithPredefinedData.jmx`, I generate tokens.csv from outside to use.
 So it is not the full test scenario.

+# Performance Metrics Explanation
+- It is important to understand the report generated after running a load test.
+- Refer to [Detail note](https://gigantic-handle-104.notion.site/JMeter-vs-Locust-Report-e8156734c7a34fbab098ef8ba4fb4394) on section "Report Explanation"

 # Reference
 - [Detail note](https://gigantic-handle-104.notion.site/JMeter-vs-Locust-Report-e8156734c7a34fbab098ef8ba4fb4394)